 Introduction to the concept of marketing and marketing principles.
 Focus on creating value for customers.
 Develops an understanding of the four elements of the marketing mix (product, price, promotion, and place/distribution) with application to product, service, profit, and not-for-profit enterprises in local, national, and international environments.

 BUSB 342 International Business (4)

 Examination of developments within international markets and the effects on the activities of business enterprises.
 Students study the effects of increasing international linkages on the role and conduct of domestic and international business functions.
-This course may be substituted by either of the study-abroad programs in Cambridge (INTB 476) or Asia (INTB 477).
+This course may be substituted by the study-abroad programs in INTB 470.